-Kip Fulbeck is a professor of art at the University of California, Santa Barbara, where he received the university’s Distinguished Teaching Award.
-He has authored five books including part asian, 100% hapa and Mixed: Portraits of Multiracial Kids, and has exhibited his artwork in over 20 countries.
-Fulbeck has been featured on CNN, MTV, Voice of America, The New York Times, The TODAY Show, and various NPR shows.
+Kip Fulbeck is a professor of art at the University of California, Santa Barbara, where he is the recipient of the university’s Distinguished Teaching Award.
+He has authored five books including Part Asian, 100% Hapa and Mixed: Portraits of Multiracial Kids, and has exhibited his artwork in over 20 countries.
+Fulbeck has been featured on CNN, MTV, Voice of America, The New York Times, The Today Show, and various NPR shows.

 Richard and Masako Murakami